zeezephyr/urbanism-guide/README.md

 The style we're going for is:

 - Educational and informational
+- Inspirational, not shying away from emotions
 - Clear and concise
 - Factual
-- Strong opinions, not neutral
+- Strong informed opinions, not neutral
 - A focus on equity and fairness

 ## Contributing